-The IEA 4E Electronic Devices and Networks Annex - “EDNA” - is the newest initiative of the International Energy Agency’s 4E Implementing Agreement.
+The IEA 4E Electronic Devices and Networks Annex - “EDNA” - is an initiative of the International Energy Agency’s 4E Technology Collaboration Programme (TCP).
 EDNA focuses on “network connected devices”.
 These are devices connected to a communications network, for example a household WiFi network.
 EDNA aims to ensure that the next generation of such devices use electricity as efficiently as possible.

 Network connected devices can be controlled, and this offers enormous opportunities for energy management.
 At the same time, there is a responsibility to ensure that these devices use a minimal amount of energy to stay connected.
 Soon, many more appliances and equipment will take advantage of network connectivity.
 In homes this might include lights, smoke alarms, whitegoods, entertainment systems, security systems, thermostats and more.
 In the fast-paced world of consumer electronics, this list is growing rapidly.